ti-cortex-m4/demo-java-completablefuture/doc/article.md

 In a narrower sense, a _future_ is a read-only placeholder view of a result (that is yet unavailable), while a _promise_ is a writable, single-assignment object that sets the value of the _future_.

-The following example can help you to understand the idea of future/promise.
+The following workflow example can help you to understand the idea of future/promise.
 A consumer sends a long-running task to a producer to be executed asynchronously.
 The producer creates a promise when it starts that task and sends a future to a consumer.
 The consumer receives the future that isn’t completed yet and waits for its completion.
 During waiting, the consumer isn’t blocked and can execute other tasks.
 When the producer completes the task, it fulfills the promise and thereby provides the future's value.
 Essentially the promise represents the producing end of the future/promise relationship, while the future represents the consuming end.
 This explains why promises are single write-only and futures are multiple read-only.

 ![Future and Promise](/images/future_and_promise.png)